HuidaeCho/canopy/TECHNICAL_MANUAL.md

 Process:
 1. The data fields of the input NAIP QQ shapefile are read using `arcpy.ListFields` and a new text field titled `naip_phyregs_field` is added.
-If the field already exists, then it is deleted and a new field is created.
+If the field already exists, it is deleted and a new field is created.
 2. Using `arcpy.CalculateField_managment`, a comma (`,`) is inserted into the newly created `naip_phyregs_field`.
 This becomes important as the format for